pk-20/DeepLab_Caffe2/README.md

 </p>
 -This Mobile Net version is good for implementation on mobile devices.

--Xception Net version gives even better accuracy at cost of model size.
+-Xception Net version gives even better accuracy at cost of model size and processing time.